mjordan/larkm/README.md

 ### Configuration

 larkm uses a JSON configuration file in the same directory as `larkm.py` named `larkm.json`.
 Copy the sample configuration file, `larkm.json.sample`, to `larkm.json`, make any changes you need, and you are good to go.

-Currently, there are three config settings, "NAAN" (which is your insitution's Name Assigning Authority Number), "default_shoulder" (the ARK shoulder applied to new ARKs if one is not provided), and "allowed_shoulders" (a list of shoulders that are allowed in new ARKs provided by clients).
+Currently, there are four config settings:

+* "NAAN", which is your insitution's Name Assigning Authority Number
+* "default_shoulder", the ARK shoulder applied to new ARKs if one is not provided)
+* "allowed_shoulders", a list of shoulders that are allowed in new ARKs provided by clients).
 If your default shoulder is the only one currently used by your NAAN, provide an empty list for "allowed_shoulders" (e.g. `[]`).
+* "committment_statement", your institution's statement expressing its committment to maintaining the ARK (currently, this applies to all ARKs managed by larkm)

 ```json
 {